heymumford/valutastrom/README-Build.md

 # Build and Configuration Guide

-This document provides detailed instructions on configuring and orchestrating the build process for the Polyglot Trading Platform project.
-It is intended for developers who need to understand the build process, set up their environment, and manage Docker containers.
+This document provides detailed instructions on configuring and orchestrating the build process for the Valutastrom Polyglot Trading Platform.
+It is intended for developers who need to understand the build process, set up their environment, and manage Docker containers efficiently.

 ## Prerequisites

 Before you begin, ensure that the following tools are installed:

 - **Docker:** Used for creating isolated environments for each programming language.
-- **Make:** A build automation tool that orchestrates the build process across different languages.

 ### Windows Users
 - Install [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install).